 The surname Ostby was first found in Yorkshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held a family seat in that shire in the West Riding.

-Important Dates for the Ostby family
+Early History of the Ostby family

 This web page shows only a small excerpt of our Ostby research.
 Another 148 words (11 lines of text) covering the years 1204, 1297, 1455, 1487, 1510, 1600 and 1559 are included under the topic Early Ostby History in all our PDF Extended History products and printed products wherever possible.